 In Galaxy S9 camera app interface, tap Pro on the left (or top) to switch to the Pro mode as shown below.

-In the Pro mode, you can find current aperture and shutter speed.
+In the Pro mode, you can find the current aperture and shutter speed.
+You may check this guide on how to use Pro mode and adjust Pro mode settings on Galaxy S9 and S9+.

 As shown in the screenshot below, in this example, the aperture is f/1.5, and the shutter speed is 1/350s.